- About ASF

 The Autism Science Foundation funds research that helps us to understand the causes of autism and develop more effective treatments.
 We also fund projects that improve the dissemination of autism research which provide parents and other stakeholders with the latest developments in autism science.

 ASF funds research in accordance with the federal Interagency Autism Coordinating Committee’s (IACC) Strategic Plan for Autism Spectrum Disorder Research.
 This document is a blueprint for the most pressing research needs and opportunities in the field today.
 With this as our guidepost and with your support we are finding the answers to autism.
-Since its founding in 2009, ASF has funded just under a million dollars in autism research.
-Our funding levels have increased each year and we expect this trend to continue in 2014.
+Since its founding in 2009, ASF has funded just under two million dollars in autism research.
+Our funding levels have increased each year and we expect this trend to continue in 2015.

 Our funding priorities have focused on developing the research workforce through investment in young investigators at levels of pre- and postdoctoral training, and early career awards that bridge the gap between post doctoral training and assistant professorship.
 All of the Autism Science Foundation post doctoral fellows funded in 2010 and 2011 reported that the award was their first autism research grant, and more than 90% of the fellows reported that they planned to stay in the field of autism research.
 ASF’s pre-doctoral, post-doctoral and early career awards do not cover tuition expenses or indirect expenses at the grantees’ university.
 All funds are used for autism research and training purposes.